 My point is that InterServer is affordable, and its plan seems to satisfy a wide range of needs.
 No flashy additional tools, just more server resources.

-InterServer has 3 shared hosting plans with prices ranging from $2.50/mo to $19.95/mo in comparison to Bluehost’s 4 plans.
+InterServer has 3 shared hosting plans with prices ranging from $2.50/month to $19.95/month in comparison to Bluehost’s 4 plans.

-Regardless of which plan you choose, you’ll be able to enjoy an unlimited number of websites, storage, bandwidth, and email accounts.
-More so, you’ll get a free SSL, CDN, automatic backups, and InterShield security package.
+Regardless of which plan you choose, you’ll be able to enjoy an unlimited number of websites and email addresses, as well as unmetered bandwidth and unlimited storage.
+More so, you’ll get a free SSL, CDN, automatic backup, and InterShield security package.

 Here’s what differs: you can choose from 1 to 4 Cores and 2 to 8GB RAM.

-If you are interested in scalability, know that InterServer offers VPS hosting, which starts at $6/mo.
-Much cheaper than Bluehost’s entry plan at $18.99/mo.
+If you are interested in scalability, know that InterServer offers VPS hosting, which starts at $6.00/month.
+Much cheaper than Bluehost’s cheapest plan at $19.99/month.

 When it comes to performance, InterServer did good but could do better.
 To really test its limits, I performed a stress test where I’ve sent 50 Virtual Users (VUs) onto the site.
 And the results were interesting.